Affinity Lawyers | Family Law, Divorce Law & De Facto Relationships

-We pride ourselves on being a family oriented firm, and we have a strong focus on providing friendly accessible legal services, always ensuring that you are kept informed of your rights, obligations and options at each step of the process, and each matter is undertaken with a view to resolving it as calmly and expeditiously as possible.
-This will ensure that the best outcome for all parties can be achieved, with minimal financial distress and hostility involved.
+We pride ourselves on being a family oriented firm, and we have a strong focus on providing friendly and accessible legal services, always ensuring that you are kept informed of your rights, obligations and options at each step of the process, and ensuring that each matter is undertaken with a view to resolving it as calmly and expeditiously as possible.
+This ensures that the best outcome for all parties can be achieved, with minimal financial distress and hostility involved.

-Affinity Lawyers has achieved a great level of respect in the Gold Coast community in relation to family law matters, and our Family Law team are experienced in all aspects of family law, specialising in the following areas:
+Affinity Lawyers Family Lawyers have earned a great level of respect in the Gold Coast community in relation to their facilitation of family law matters, and our Family Law team are experienced in all aspects of family law, specialising in the following areas:

 - Property Settlements

 We have provided you below with some further information regarding particular family law legal areas under the heading ‘Summary of Family Law Services’.

 If you require further information on any of the above and our other range of legal services, please contact our friendly family lawyers on (07) 5563 8970 or email us on firstname.lastname@example.org.

 Marital / De Facto Property Settlement – Family Law

 The Family Law Act 1975 empowers the Federal Magistrates Court or the Family Court of Australia to deal with de facto property settlement matters, including those in same-sex relationships as well as property settlements between married couples.

 There are several ways for parties to finalise a property settlement, the most common being by way of a binding financial agreement or consent orders, with consent orders being lodged and approved by the Courts.